tbrowder/RakuFinance/README.md

 Environment Variables
 ---------------------

 The working directory chosen by the user should be a dedicated directory with several subdirectories to hold public data of various types.

+### **RakFinPrivDataDir**

-The user's personal data of buys, holdings, and sales should be segregated into another directory outside of the working directory.
-The absolute path of that directory should be defined in one of the environment variables **RAKU_FINANCE_USER_DATA_DIRECTORY** [the default] or **RAKU_FINANCE_USER_DATA_FOLDER**.
+The user's personal data of buys, holdings, and sales should be segregated into another directory **outside of the working directory**.
+The absolute path of that directory must be defined in the environment variable **RakFinPrivDataDir**.
+If it is not defined or found to be invalid, the program will so advise and abort.

+### **RakFinPubDataDir**

+Publicly available data is expected to be in local directory 'public-data' or in the directory defined by environment variable **RakFinPubDataDir**.
+If it is not defined or found to be invalid, the program will so advise and abort.

 Input Files
 -----------